EliEladElrom/angular-tutorials/README.md

 # angular-tutorials

 Hello and welcome.
-For your convenience, in this library I included a list of the projects I created in the tutorials and courses to help you learn Angular as well as React related libraries.
-I encourge you to create the projects yourself and just use this as a reference.
+For your convenience, in this library I included a list of the projects I created in the tutorials and courses to help you master Angular as well as React related libraries.
+I encourage you to create the projects yourself and just use this as a reference.
 As John Dewey said we learn by doing:
 > “We do not learn from experience... we learn from reflecting on experience.”

 If you learning React or interesting of learning React, I invite you to checkout my react-tutorials: https://github.com/EliEladElrom/react-tutorials.